In my novel, The Rags Of Time, travel to the outer edges of Earth’s solar system has been accomplished. But the Moon still holds its sway – literally.

 And, in my novel about him, Kafka In The Castle, I gave him this diary entry.

-I bet Shakespeare could look you in the eye and tell you who you are – so well-versed in the ways of people he was.
-And he could then place you upon the stage, and have an actor have a go at you.
+Shakespeare could look you in the eye and tell you who you are – so well-versed in the ways of people he was.
+He would then place you upon the stage, and have an actor have a go at you.
 With puns and foibles and insights.

-Thus do I repeat my Shakespeare (if not Shakespearean) homage.
+Thus do I repeat my Shakespeare (though not exactly Shakespearean) homage.

 There’s many a dip ‘twixt the trap and the lip.